How to achieve zero export with multiple points of injection

 Multiple points of injection systems are par for the course with large sites.
 When a solar system has been added to them, the need for zero export arises where local grid operators do not allow energy injection into the grid.
 Controlling a site’s electrical production while considering grid variations and consumption often results in complex and expensive solutions.

-This article will demonstrate how achieving zero export with multiple injection points is possible by answering the following:
+This article will demonstrate how achieving zero export with multiple injection points is possible.

 The term “multiple points of injection” refers to a method of distributing electricity through multiple points within a grid or network.
 This system can inject power at several points along the distribution network, rather than just at a single point.